amiryxe/easy-number-separator/README.md

 ### Features

-- Separate number by your custom character separator like comma character (`,`) or any other characters.
+- Separate numbers by your custom character separators like comma character (`,`) or any other characters.
 - Does not accept non-numeric characters.
 - Can work on any text inputs by your selector.